Teragron/solidworks_projects/README.md

 # solidworks_projects

-This Repository will contain all my solidwork projects -update
+## This Repository will contain all my solidwork projects

+- Pizza Vending Machine

+- update